 Add-on Coverages

-- Cancel for any reason (Ultimate only): 75% reimbursement within 21 days of deposit
+- Cancel for any reason (Ultimate only): 75% reimbursement when purchased within 21 days of deposit

 - Rental car damage: Reduces collision deductibles across all plans

-- Enhanced baggage: Increases Ultimate limits to $4,250 for professional equipment and electronics
+- Enhanced baggage: Raises Ultimate limits to $4,250 for professional equipment and electronics

-- Pet care (Ultimate only, not in New York or Virginia): Kennel fees and veterinary expenses if trip interrupted
+- Pet care (Ultimate only, not in New York or Virginia): Covers kennel fees and veterinary expenses if a trip is interrupted

 What Travelex Doesn't Cover

-- Pre-existing medical conditions: Essential and Advantage exclude entirely.
-Ultimate covers only when purchased within 21 days of initial deposit, with all trip costs insured.
+- Pre-existing medical conditions: Essential and Advantage exclude coverage entirely.
+Ultimate covers pre-existing conditions only when purchased within 21 days of the initial deposit, with all trip costs insured.

-- High-risk activities: Professional sports, racing, and extreme altitude adventures require an optional adventure sports upgrade (Ultimate only).
+- High-risk activities: Professional sports, racing and extreme altitude adventures require the optional adventure sports upgrade (Ultimate only).

-- Government travel restrictions: Travel advisories, border closures and pandemic-related bans excluded unless CFAR purchased.
+- Government travel restrictions: Travel advisories, border closures and pandemic-related bans are excluded unless CFAR is purchased.

 - Pregnancy care: Routine pregnancy care, childbirth and complications are excluded except for unexpected medical emergencies.